Barcelona

 Ohla Barcelona

 L'Ohla Barcelona occupies a 1920s building on Via Laietana, façade dotted with eye sculptures by Frederic Amat.
 We step into a lobby of black marble and brushed steel, dim lighting, four-metre ceilings.
-The rooms blend dark wood, leather and Macael stone bathrooms, some with freestanding tubs facing Gòtic rooftops.
+The rooms blend dark wood, leather and Macael stone bathrooms, some with freestanding baths facing the Gòtic rooftops.
 The rooftop with pool and bar offers clear views of Montjuïc and the Sagrada, rare at this address.
 Service remains discreet, efficient, never obsequious.
 From 459 € a night, coherent pricing for this level of finish and location.
 We recommend for a design weekend between Eixample and Born ✨

 What makes this hotel unique